aiden506/aiden506/README.md

 ## I'm a  Student, Developer and a Code Enthusiast !!

 - 👻 I love to play around with code
-- 🌱 I’m currently learning Machine learning
+- 🌱 I’m currently learning Data Science
 - ☕ I spend some time in [Codewars!][codewars]!
 - 👯 I’m looking to collaborate with other Python projects
 - ✨ Fun fact: I love dogs and listening to music